pacific-studies.net

 About

-Keith Dixon presently lives with his wife Hegnes, and their two younger offspring, Edwin and Eileen, in Christchurch.
-His family ties are to Northumbria and to Nikunau Island.
-His academic career has included spells in several locations including Nottingham, Port Moresby, both main islands of New Zealand and Tarawa, for organisations as diverse as the UK Government Department for International Development, the Institute of Public Administration of Papua New Guinea, Kiribati Institute of Technology, and Massey, Keele and the Open Universities.
+Keith Dixon presently lives with his wife Hegnes in Christchurch.
+Their family ties are to Northumbria and to Nikunau Island.
+Keith's academic career has included spells in several locations including Nottingham, Port Moresby, both main islands of New Zealand and Tarawa, for organisations as diverse as the UK Government Department for International Development, the Institute of Public Administration of Papua New Guinea, Kiribati Institute of Technology, and Massey, Keele and the Open Universities.
 He has worked at the University of Canterbury since 2007, researching about, and designing and staging courses in, accounting, finance, management and governance, mainly of governments and organisations that provide public services.
-He has been publishing about Pacific islands since the 1990s, specialising mostly on Kiribati and Aotearoa.
+He has been publishing about Pacific islands since the 1990s, specialising mostly on Kiribati, Aotearoa and West Papua.
 He recently published the book, Acclimatising to higher ground: The realities of life of a Pacific Atoll People (Paperback ISBN: 9789464260298 | Hardback ISBN: 9789464260304 | Imprint: Sidestone Press).

 Specialities